 The metaverse concept is similar to films like Ready Player One, where people use VR headsets to enter the digital world.
 In Metaverse, you would be able to do amazing things that you couldn’t do before.
 These include impossible things such as walking on the moon, touring famous landmarks, working in virtual offices, etc.

 All of this will be possible from the comfort of your home.
-Fortunately, a lot of these things are somewhat possible with current VR technology.
-However, the Metaverse is limited to VR and relates to any real event taking place in the digital world.
+Fortunately, many of these things are somewhat possible with current VR technology.
+However, the Metaverse is limited to VR and relates to any real event in the digital world.
 One famous example is Fortnite’s virtual concerts with notable artists such as Ariana Grande, Marshmello, Travis Scott, etc.

 Metaverse will become an intersection point for many technologies such as AR/VR, Blockchain, Artificial Intelligence, Cloud, NFTs, cryptocurrency, etc. Its emergence is partly related to Covid-19 as the pandemic pushed everyone at home into their computer and mobile screens.